 Larry Walker Rookie Year Stats: 133 Games | 19 Home Runs | 51 RBI | .241 Batting Average

 Walker is one of the great Canadian baseball players as well as a 2020 National Baseball Hall of Fame inductee.
-Walker spent his long and decorated career with the Montreal Expos, Colorado Rockies, and the St. Louis Cardinals during which he managed to win one NL MVP award as well as be the MLB’s batting champion three times.
+Walker spent his long and decorated career with the Montreal Expos, Colorado Rockies, and the St. Louis Cardinals, during which he won one NL MVP award and was the MLB’s batting champion three times.

-Larry Walker was known for his all-around game and smooth batting swing which he used to hit for great average as well as power.
-He was known as a player who possessed all five-tools and could impact the game in many different ways.
+Larry Walker was known for his all-around game and smooth batting swing, which he used to hit for excellent average and power.
+He was known as a player who possessed all five tools and could impact the game in many ways.
 Walker enjoyed most of his success during his time in Colorado, where he not only was in the prime of his career but got to play in the thin air that the altitude allows.

-At the time of production for this card, Upper Deck were still the new kids on the block and their premium cards still had collectors everywhere fascinated.
-This one pictured Walker in his light blue Montreal Expos uniform as he is ready to swipe a base.
+Upper Deck were still the new kid on the block at the time of production for this card, and their premium cards still had collectors everywhere fascinated.
+This one pictured Walker in his light blue Montreal Expos uniform as he was ready to swipe a base.

-Upper Deck had stepped up the card game by using better materials as well as having their signature hologram printed upon each card.
-Consumers loved the new product and some of that love has carried over until today.
+Upper Deck had stepped up the card game by using better materials and having their signature hologram printed on each card.
+Consumers loved the new product, and some of that love has carried over until today.

-Leaf was another baseball card brand that was using higher quality materials to make more attractive cards.
-The 1990 Leaf collection is a favorite among many collectors due to its appealing design with its white borders imposed onto full-color pictures.
+Leaf was another baseball card brand using higher quality materials to make more attractive cards.
+The 1990 Leaf collection is a favorite among many collectors due to its appealing design and white borders on full-color pictures.

-This Walker card shows him in the dark blue Expos jerseys as he attempts to make a dash from the batter’s box.
-You can see Walker’s number 33 on his jersey and the card overall has a nice look to it.
+This Walker card shows him in the dark blue Expos jerseys as he attempts to dash the batter’s box.
+You can see Walker’s number 33 on his jersey, and the card overall looks nice.

 While the early 1990s were known as the “Junk Wax” era and many cards were overproduced to the point where they no longer had any value, the 1990 Topps Larry Walker rookie card has a “Tiffany” variation that was produced in lower numbers.

-The “Tiffany” cards were made with a high-gloss finish on the front as well as on white cardboard stock.
+The “Tiffany” cards were made with a high-gloss finish on the front and on white cardboard stock.